PolaganiAbhimanyu39/FrontEnd-Spotify-Clone/README.md

 # Spotify project

-This is just a front-end project of spotify
+This is a front-end clone of spotify